 Hopefully I have persuaded you to consider the weaknesses of the popular traditional salvation models.
 Both Arminianism and Calvinism are reasonable at points, but unreasonable at other points.
-These facts ought to be enough cause for every Christian to consider the Restorationist model of salvation and Scripture interpretation.
+These facts ought to be enough cause for every Christian to consider the interpretation of Scripture that Christ is victorious in the salvation of all mankind.
 Yet perhaps you still do not feel comfortable with ALL of PART, or PART of ALL, or ALL of ALL combinations of the Salvation Evaluator.
 Perhaps the Mystery in the Middle feels safer than parting ways with tradition.

 However, before you try to find rest in the mystery in the middle, please consider a few more points.
 First, the majority of Christian thought has always insisted that Christian faith be reasonable.
 Faith properly defined and understood is confident reliance and trust on factual evidence.
 Israel was commended for their obedient witness and walk through the sea on dry land.
 However, later they are rebuked for not trusting God even though they witnessed the incredible first hand fact of his power to deliver.